 Can you do lead generation without demand generation marketing?

-Many startup companies that target B2B clients usually have a premade database of customers and make outreach their main source of new leads.
+Many startup companies that target B2B sales leads usually have a premade database of customers and make outreach their main source of new leads.
 For some time, it’s enough to get by.
 However, as a company enters a new stage of development or faces the necessity of exploring a new market, the lack of brand awareness comes back with a vengeance.

 Imagine a company that tries to make a name for itself in a highly competitive industry but doesn’t have a LinkedIn account, not to mention a website.
 What chances does it have of succeeding?

-With that being said, adding demand generation marketing to your lead generation is like adding dressing to a veggie salad — giving all components a deeper taste, letting herbs and spices mix together and creating a flavor that leaves an impression.
+With that being said, adding demand generation marketing to your B2B sales lead generation is like adding dressing to a veggie salad — giving all components a deeper taste, letting herbs and spices mix together and creating a flavor that leaves an impression.

 So, what can we say about demand generation marketing?